BitcoinDesign/Guide/guide/payments/privacy.md

 ### Design with privacy in mind

 Thinking about privacy is critical during the design process.
 Your users will not have the same level of knowledge of how to use Bitcoin privately.

-It becomes especially important for them to understand the implications of their privacy degrading actions which often occur at the point of creating a transaction or requesting a payment.
-When managing funds
+It is especially important to help them understand any actions that might impact their privacy.
+Most of the risks occur at the point of creating a transaction or requesting a payment, and we should try to design solutions that reduce the risk of unknowingly degrading privacy.

 While there is no perfect solution that will guarantee 100% privacy, try to minimize how much information gets shared to the most essential.
 Consider ways to inform and prevent user actions that negatively impact their privacy as they use your product.